StadGent/fractal_styleguide_gent-base-archive/README.md

 # Styleguide Gent Base
-This style guide contains the SASS library and needed assets that are required for use in a subthemes of the Gent starterkit.
+This style guide contains the SASS library and needed assets to be able to style a web application in the corporate identity for the city of Ghent..

+## Licenses

+If you are building something for the City of Ghent (Stad Gent) or Digipolis, you can contact the web team at Digipolis or open an issue here to get the necessary licenses thar are required for your project.
+For more info on what licenses you need see below.

-### Licenses
+### License: Expressway font
+The Expressway font is a paying font used by the style guide of the City of Ghent.
+It needs to be included through Typekit

-#### Light Gallery plugin for jQuery
+### License: Light Gallery plugin for jQuery
-**It is important to note that anyone that wants to use this style guide or fork this repository for commercial purposes, should [pay for a license](http://sachinchoolur.github.io/lightGallery/docs/license.html)!**
+It is important to note that anyone that wants to use this style guide or fork this repository for commercial purposes, should [pay for a license](http://sachinchoolur.github.io/lightGallery/docs/license.html)!

-If however you are building something for the city of Ghent (Stad Gent) or Digipolis, you can contact the web team at Digipolis or open an issue here.

-### Folder structure
+## Folder structure
 When installing this package, you will get a directory structure like this.
 ```
 .